 If you see any dark red spots on the leaves, then this is most likely where they’re hiding.
 They’ll generally appear in the center of a plant, feeding on the sap that collects there.
 This natural predator can also appear on the average houseplant.
 So check your indoor plant collection as well.

-The best way to kill spider mites is to act fast.
+The best way to kill spider mites is to act fast and use a powerful but safe and natural spider mite removal product.
 Take action immediately after you notice them on the affected plant.
 The longer you wait, the less opportunity you have to get rid of the spider mites in your garden or on your houseplants.